KrispyTech/airneis/docs/design/mockups/web_mobile/categorypage.md

 The category page is the first page containing the products you want to see or buy on the website or your mobile phone.

-The first part of the mackup is an image containing the category title:
+The first part of the mock-up is an image containing the category title:
 - To check that we are in the category we want.

 The second part of the mackup represents the product sheets: